codeforgoodconf/black_holes/backend/README.md

 For a quick intro to the project check out the MVP in <a href="https://github.com/codeforgoodconf/black_holes_backend/blob/master/notes.md">notes.md</a>.
 For more detailed description, check out the <a href="https://github.com/codeforgoodconf/black_holes_backend/blob/master/ML_Info/Project_Information.pdf">ML_Info/Project_Information.pdf</a> directory

+## Setup

+After setting up a virtual environment and installing all the requirements in `requirements.txt`, download the dataset from google drive.
+Steps to do this can be found in `setup.sh`, either run this script, or customize the commands to suit your system.

+Once the data is local to your machine, change the `DATA_ROOT` variable in `config.py`

+To reproduce current results, run `process_fits.py`:
+`python -m src.process_fits`

+and then run `crossvalidation.py`: python -m src.crossvalidation

+The cross-validation is implemented as plug-and-play, so anyone can implement any classifier (e.g. a neural net in Tensorflow) and easily add it to the list of classifiers to be tested.

 ## WR Classifier Procedure

 1. From the .fits file, open